DJSures/NABU-LIB/README.md

 # The NABU-LIB Library
 The main library in the directories above is NABULIB.
 Within that folder you will find the main NABULIB libraries, which is the only stuff that need to be included in your NABU program.
 I have included fonts and utilities for graphics, sound, joystick, CPM, and more.
 If an example is missing or not working, ask me and I'll create it for you.

+# Get Started
+I recommend starting with the SKELETON project.
+The skeleton project contains the batch files (for windows) and a template main.c with all the stuff ready for you to get going.

 # Tips
 I'm not using homebrew much, because I prefer Cloud CP/M builds.
 So you'll see my examples are leaning toward Cloud CP/M. It'll make your program friendly to distribute and will easily work on other CP/M systems if it isn't using hardware specific stuff.
 So if you disable keyboard, disable hcca, disable vdp, and use fprint/stdout and vt52 commands, it'll work on any z80 cpm computer.
 Now, if you use VDP and maintain interrupts for keyboard, then you're program is stuck with NABU but I still prefer CPM builds.
 Either way, the instructions for both are provided below.